nathancarter/weblurch/doc-src/code-demo-app-plan.md

 generated from the document's meaning.
 The code for this demo app is [here](../app/sidebar-example-solo.litcoffee).

-## Broader set of examples

- * Add many code forms, together with translators into JavaScript.
-    * Generate a random integer
-    * Display the value of a variable
-    * Ask the user to input a variable
-    * Make a decision
- * Add two other programming language, Python and R.
- * Add a drop-down element at the top of the right pane for choosing the programming language in which the contents of the pane will be expressed.
-   Changing that language will cause the contents of the right pane to be regenerated.

 ## Explaining forms

  * On the context menu for groups will be an item "Explain this..."